supmagie/Docker-Postgresql-pgadmin4-redmine-container/README.md

 Here it's pretty the same things.

-I choosed the non Official image `dpage/pgadmin4:8.1`.
+I chose the non Official image `dpage/pgadmin4:8.1`.
 At the time I write this tutorial, we don't have Docker Hub Official repository for pgadmin4.

 I set the container name to `pgadmin4`.